Boromir-the-Brave/Adventure_Game/README.md

-# Adventure Game: The Sunless Citadel
+# Adventure Game: Free a Family Imprisoned by an Evil Sorcerer

-Initial idea is to remake the Sunless Citadel D&D module as a text-based adventure game (with some modifications that make it less based on random chance).
+A game inspired by Zork.
+Collect the keepsakes in the mansion without dying to free the family.
+Still a work in progress...

+### WARNING:
+`./game_files` contains spoilers for the game!